jmmarao/jmmarao/README.md

 ## :earth_americas: Hello World!
-    My name is João Mateus...
-Welcome to my personal profile in GitHub.
+    Welcome to my personal profile in GitHub...
+<i>"If debugging is the process of removing software bugs, then programming must be the process of putting them in ― <b>Edsger W. Dijkstra</b>."</i>

+<i>A method represents the programmer's logical opinion ― <b>Unknow author</b>.</i>

 ## :vulcan_salute:  About Me